tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 (message) covered by the same ESNI key.
-Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions with the "response_type" field set to "esni_accept" and the "nonce" field set to the decrypted PaddedServerNameList.nonce value from the client "encrypted_server_name" extension.
+Moreover, the server MUST include the "encrypted_server_name" extension in EncryptedExtensions with the "response_type" field set to "esni_accept" and the "nonce" field set to the decrypted ClientESNIInner.encrypted_nonce value from the client "encrypted_server_name" extension.

 If the server sends a NewSessionTicket message, the corresponding ESNI PSK MUST